The Fed held rates in March 2026, and that usually sparks the same question from California buyers: So mortgage rates are dropping now, right?

 Not necessarily.

-The Federal Reserve does not directly set 30-year fixed mortgage rates.
-Mortgage pricing tends to move with the bond market, inflation expectations, labor data, and broader market risk.
-That is why the Fed can hold steady while mortgage rates still move up, down, or sideways.
+The Federal Reserve doesn't directly set 30-year fixed mortgage rates.
+Mortgage pricing moves with the bond market, inflation expectations, labor data, and broader market risk.
+That's why the Fed can hold steady while mortgage rates still move up, down, or sideways.

 What happened this week

 For California borrowers, that keeps affordability tight.
-Even small changes in rate matter more here because home prices are high enough that a quarter-point can meaningfully change a monthly payment.
+Even a quarter-point matters here because home prices are high enough that small rate changes meaningfully shift monthly payments.

 Why the Fed hold matters anyway

-Even though the Fed does not price your mortgage directly, the hold still matters because it signals how policymakers see inflation, economic growth, and employment.
+Even though the Fed doesn't price your mortgage directly, the hold signals how policymakers see inflation, growth, and employment.

-When the Fed pauses, markets start trying to answer the next question: What comes after the pause?
+When the Fed pauses, markets start trying to answer: What comes after the pause?

 What it means for California buyers